Lokomotyv stadium (Chernihiv)

-Basic information

-The stadium is near the territory of the Chernihiv Ovruch railway, nearby there are also the Khimik Sports Complex and Tekstylschyk stadium.
-There is a "tribune" of a row of six or seven wooden benches, where the local youth hang out for beer and seeds in the evening.
-In 2016 a reconstruction plan have been put in place.
+History

+Reconstruction

+In 2016 a reconstruction plan had been put in place.
 In 2017 the city of Chernihiv wanted to reconstruct the stadium "Locomotive" and planned to spend ₴14 million from the city budget on the reconstruction of Lokomotiv stadium.
 In 2017, the mayor, Vladyslav Atroshenko, in turn announced a project for the reconstruction of the Lokomotiv Stadium on Zhabynskoho Street.
 Its cost is at least ₴70 million.
 He said that the city has already three stadiums, the main one Gagarin Stadium.
 The second is the Yunist Stadium and the third stadium is private, Chernihiv Arena at ZAZ.
+In 2019, the stadium was included in the list of facilities to be financed by the State Fund for Regional Development.
+Its user will be the municipal after-school educational institution "Specialized School for Children and Youth of the Desna Olympic Football Reserve" of the Chernihiv City Council.
+In November 2021, the stadium hosted the "New York Marathon That No One Wants to Run," organized by Nova Poshta.